ManuelGil/vscode-nextjs-generator/README.md

 ## License

-Next File Generator for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+T3 Stack / NextJS / ReactJS File Generator for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.